 I (Evander) have waxed perhaps not-so-poetic(ly) on May 22 as the upcoming jubilee of the home run Mickey Mantle nearly launched out of old Yankee Stadium.
 Some estimates have the ball traveling something like 730 feet.
 More realistically its distance, had the roof of the upper deck not got in the way, would be 200 feet fewer.
 Still….

-We repeat, mere power is not our thing at Right Off the Bat Project.
+We repeat, mere muscle and power are not our thing at Right Off the Bat Project.
 But momentous is momentous; monumental is monumental.
-Therefore today, let us celebrate the anniversary of the very first ball Mantle almost propelled out of the Stadium during the course of a game: May 5, 1956.* Comic Billy Crystal has always claimed to have been among the 12,773 spectators that Saturday afternoon—I believe he says it was his first ballgame.
+Therefore, let us celebrate the anniversary of the first ball (maybe! if not the previous August: cf. the next paragraph) Mantle almost propelled out of the Stadium during the course of a game: May 5, 1956,* this off pitcher Lou Kretlow.